<HOME

 And some safety improvements to the PFS-135A foot switch

 I wanted a foot switch to use with my Dremel tool.
 My current Dremel tool is a Proxxon IBS/E—the word is pretty much genericized by now, don't you think?
-I also have the MB-200 drill stand and KT-70 compound table, and the PM-60 vice.
+I also have the MB-200 drill stand (which I modified for improved depth setting) and KT-70 compound table, a USB microscope for accurate drilling of PCBs, and other stuff.
+See this page for the whole story.
 These are all pretty much toys compared to the milling machines I've once had access to, but these are cheap, they will fit on my desk, and they are convenient to have immediately on hand for the occasional small job.
-The PM-60 vice, unlike the slightly smaller PM-40, is not explicitly stated to be compatible with the KT-70 compound table.
-And what do you know, its attachment screws (with the square nuts that go into the compound table's grooves) were just a few millimeters too long!
-But I had better suited screws immediately in shelf, and I think the PM-60's attachment to the table (using a screw driver from above) may be infinitely more convenient than the PM-40's (tightening bolts within the slots in its sides with a wrench).
-And despite being small hobby tools, these are all actually pretty well made, and don't exhibit inordinate amounts of slop or wobble anywhere.
+And despite being small hobby tools, these are all actually pretty well made.
 When used for jobs appropriate for their size, I'm quite happy with them.
 But I digress.
 I wanted a foot switch for this thing.

 Proxxon does make a suitable foot switch, their No. 28 700 Footswitch FS, at a very reasonable price, but I saw one major drawback in it.
 It has a long inlet power cord, but a very short outlet cord.
 I think the idea is that the drill's power cord is long enough to reach down to the floor where the foot switch is—and it is long enough for that.
 But in order to bypass the foot switch for continuous operation, I would have to crawl under my desk to unplug the drill from the foot switch.
 I wanted a dedicated switch right there on my desk to bypass the foot switch!
 Therefore...
 DIY.